SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

 2. I get a insufficient privilege: Detailed info for this error can be found with guid 'D00DD9BE37D9B749B81DCBB1C1B0990A' when I try to view the data for the calculation view.
 TODO Volker, what are some debugging/tips to help ensure that everything was created properly.

 2. Show the data preview functionality in DBX when viewing the data of the calculation view.
 Perhaps show count passenger ID by airline.
+Seems odd though as it only shows one airline.
+Perhaps this is by design in the calcuation view?
+TODO Volker.

 ## Exercise 2.9 Create a Database Procedure File